 Genetics plays a role in living a longer and healthier life.
+A key to longevity to Live Around Nature.
 However, the genes’ role is not much important.
 The probability that you will reach the centenarian age depends on the environment where you live.

 Research shows that environments can increase or decrease our stress, which affects our health.
 To live in an unpleasant environment often elevate our blood pressure, increase our heartbeat, and can suppress our immune system.
 Have you ever wondered how nature can improve your health and life?

 Live With Nature

 Through nature, or just viewing scenes of nature, frustration, anxiety, and discomfort are reduced, and good feelings are increased.
 Not only does exposure to nature make you feel better physically, but it also helps to lower blood pressure, heart rate, muscle tension, and the development of stress hormones.
 And no matter what age or religion, people are happy with nature.
 Studies found in one survey cited in the book Healing Gardens that two-thirds of the population preferred nature as a treatment when want to escape from stress.